Statistic Calumet Pennsylvania National

 Calumet Racial Demographics & Ethnicity

-Understanding the Calumet racial demographics and ethnic composition is paramount for addressing systemic inequities, advancing social justice and inclusion and fortifying communities.
-In Calumet, the racial breakdown indicates 100% White, 0% Black or African American, 0% Asian, 0% American Indian and 0% Native Hawaiian, with 0% of the population identifying as Hispanic or Latino.
-Notably, 100% of households reported speaking English only, while 0% reported speaking Spanish only.
-Additionally, 0.4% of residents were categorized as foreign-born.
+Recognizing the racial demographics and ethnicity breakdown of Calumet is pivotal for addressing systemic inequities, championing social justice and inclusion and fostering resilient communities.
+In Calumet, the racial breakdown comprises 100% White, 0% Black or African American, 0% Asian, 0% American Indian, and 0% Native Hawaiian, with 0% of the population identifying as Hispanic or Latino.
+100% of households reported speaking English only, while 0% reported speaking Spanish only.
+Furthermore, 0.4% of residents were categorized as foreign-born.

 Calumet Population Density